xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 With each upstream release, while on the `originals` branch, fuly remove the content and extract the newly released archive.

-Then merge the update `originals` branch into the `xpacks` branch.
+Then merge the update `originals` branch into the `xpack` branch.

 In case the archive contains binary files, or other large files considered not essential for the xPack distribution, add them to `.gitignore`.

-Add/Edit the README file to read:
+Add/Edit the README file to add:

 ```text
 This branch is used to recreate the 3rd party project history